-The traditional Baule fabric is originally hand stitched, died, and woven by local Mali artisans and weavers using a tenth century set of techniques.
+The traditional Baule fabric is originally hand stitched, died, and woven by West Ivory Coast artisans and weavers using a tenth century set of techniques.

 First, the craftspersons - mostly women - use a drop-spindle tool to convert raw cotton into single threads or yarns.
 The yarn is then bleached to remove all impurities and dirt, and later exposed to dry under the sun.

 After a few days, the same yarn is dyed with natural dyes, either mineral or vegetable based, usually from indigo leaves or other natural plants.
 Then, after being soaked in the natural colorant, the yarns are left to dry under the sun once again.

 Before the weaving process, the weaver would set the design in mind and actualize the concept by arranging the colored threads on a two wooden stands, according to what the final fabric would look like.

 Once the colored threads are handwoven into narrow strips of textiles, they are then sewn together, edge to edge, as to form a full fabric.

 See a color range you like?
 Mention it at checkout and we will match you with the best textile!